adion81/GraduationSongs/Songs.md

 There's some code I used to see
 But merge conflicts deleted me

-But let me push to the main, man!! github is pain
+So let me push to the main, man!! github is pain
 And gonna say a litte prayer, that my branch is still there I don't know if git works
 I don't know if git works, git merge!!!